trinitytechnology/ebrick/README.md

 ### Key Feature: Seamless Transition Between Architectures

-One of the standout features of eBrick is its ability to support seamless transitions between monolithic and microservices architectures.
+One of the standout features of eBrick is its ability to support seamless **transitions between monolithic and microservices architectures** .
 You can start by building a monolithic application where all modules are integrated into a single, unified system.
-As your application grows, eBrick’s plug-and-play capability allows you to effortlessly transition to a microservices architecture, where each service contains one or more modules.
+As your application grows, eBrick’s **plug-and-play** capability allows you to effortlessly transition to a microservices architecture, where **each service contains one or more module**s.
 If needed, you can just as easily transition back to a monolithic architecture, reintegrating the services into a single application.
 This flexibility ensures your application can evolve with your business needs, scaling up, breaking down, or consolidating as necessary—all without extensive rewrites or disruptions.
 ![Architecture](docs/images/ebrick.png)

 ### Additionally, eBrick comes with out-of-the-box support for